 The practice of professionalism demands that the clinician be free from the influence of any substance that would impair judgment and thinking ability.
 As a result, health care agencies are requiring students who work directly with patients to undergo screening for substances.
-A substance is identified as nicotine, alcohol, and any drug that impair judgment.
+A substance is identified as alcohol and any drug that impair judgment.
 Students must be free from impairing substances.
 Health care agencies and the CONHCP require substance screening of all students prior to their first clinical experience.
 In addition, students are subject to screening if either the faculty or preceptor suspects that the student is impaired at any time at the learning site, or during any health care experience or any other university or work related activity.
-Any student whose test is deemed positive will not be able to enroll or continue in nursing courses for a minimum period of one year.
-Determinations will be made by the Professional Practice Committee.
+Any student whose test is deemed positive will not be able to enroll or continue in nursing courses and will be referred to the Professional Practice Committee.
 The College is required to report any positive screens, suspicion of substance impairment and/or refusal to the appropriate board.